fearful-symmetry/zebrasend/README.md

 ```

 ```
-# Send a ZPL file to a printer
+# Send a ZPL or NRD file to a printer
 zebrasend file home_address.zpl

 # Send a ZPL file via FTP